MrLar/AzurLaneData/docs/common.md

 - luck
 - armor

+Note: While enemies do have a reload (rld) stat it is intentionally absent from this and all enemy data.
+The reason being that enemies hardly ever actually make use of the RLD stat and most if not all enemies currently in the game use a value of 150 RLD.

 # Fleet Row Type

 Refers to either the string `van` for Vanguard or `main` for Main Fleet.